enumcase/whack-a-penguin/README.md

-# whack-a-penguin
+# Whack-a-Penguin
-Simple SpriteKit game
+Simple SpriteKit whack-a-mole game - whack a penguin to win